skip to main content

 Duration

-The Multiple Choice test runs for 2 hour and 10 minutes and the Written English test runs for 1 hour and 5 minutes.
+The Multiple choice test runs for 2 hours and the Written English test runs for 1 hour.

 There is a timer in the top right-hand screen.